 He said explosives had been placed under a concrete support at the Urengoy-Pomary-Uzhgorod Pipeline.

 No-one was reported injured by the blast.
-European and Russian companies said gas exports were not affected by Tuesday's pipeline explosion.'New warfare'
+European and Russian companies said gas exports were not affected by Tuesday's pipeline explosion.

 Speaking at a graduation ceremony at the National University of Defence in Kiev, Mr Poroshenko said a "brief" truce would be introduced to allow "Russian mercenaries" to leave Ukraine.